idaholab/moose/modules/navier_stokes/doc/content/source/fvbcs/WCNSFVEnergyFluxBC.md

 The functors needed are usually functor material properties, defined by a [GeneralFunctorFluidProps.md].

+This boundary condition works with postprocessors, which may be replaced by constant values in the input.
+The intended use case for this boundary condition is to be receiving its value from a coupled application, using a [Receiver.md] postprocessor.

 ## Example input syntax

-In this example input, the boundary conditions to the energy conservation equation are specified using a `WCNSFVEnergyFluxBC`.
+In this example input, the inlet boundary condition to the energy conservation equation is specified using a `WCNSFVEnergyFluxBC`.
 The energy flux is specified using the mass flow rate, the inlet area, the specific heat capacity and the temperature.

-!listing modules/navier_stokes/test/tests/finite_volume/wcns/fvbcs/flux_bcs_mdot.i block=FVBCs
+!listing modules/navier_stokes/test/tests/finite_volume/wcns/boundary_conditions/flux_bcs_mdot.i block=FVBCs

 !syntax parameters /FVBCs/WCNSFVEnergyFluxBC